MAbdurahman/00-mern-boilerplate/README.md

 # 00-mern-boilerplate

-`this repository is boilerplate to start mern project`
+`this repository is boilerplate to start mern projects`